 Existing Madison College courses become part of the Individualized Technical Studies program, including general education, mathematics, science, electives and specific technical core courses that may be selected from two or more traditional program areas.
 The standard 60 to 70 planned credit hours of study are required to earn the Associate of Applied Science Degree in Technical Studies.
 Admission to the program must be approved prior to the completion of the first 32 credit hours.

 Clarification of Purpose

-The Individualized Technical Studies Program is NOT intended to become a catch-all for students with little or no career focus, nor to prepare students for occupations that have little or no job market demand.
-It is also NOT simply an accumulation of credit hours which leads to a degree.
-It is a pre-planned program of study.
+The Individualized Technical Studies Program is NOT intended to become a catch-all for students with little or no career focus, nor is it intended to prepare students for occupations that have little or no job market demand.
+It is also NOT simply an accumulation of credit hours leading to a degree.
 Finally, this degree program option is NOT designed to give students the opportunity to make minor course changes to current existing programs.

 Examples of Individualized Programs

 Here are some examples of individualized programs of study a Madison College student or employer might request:

 - A degree in “Police Management” may be needed in support of occupations in the law enforcement field.
 In that case, a program could be designed with current courses from our police science and supervisory management programs.

 - Perhaps area advertising agencies need to fill positions that call for skills and abilities in marketing and desktop publishing.
 For this purpose, a degree program in “Marketing Design and Production” may be in demand by a few individuals or agencies—a demand Madison College could fill by repackaging current program courses.

 Students in the Individualized Technical Studies degree program at MATC can attend full or part time.